 No, if the materials you've created are being used only with your own students in your classroom or clinic.
-Yes, if you intend to share these materials with others in any way (Internet, YouTube, email, photocopies, in a book or article you're writing, etc.)
+Yes, you do need permission if you intend to share these materials with others in any way (Internet, YouTube, email, photocopies, in a book or article you're writing, etc.).